 - Environmental disease

-Graduates can pursue jobs in a variety of industries.
+Graduates can pursue jobs in a variety of top industries.
 Applied epidemiologists, who usually work for State health agencies, respond to disease outbreaks, determining their causes and helping to contain them.
-Research epidemiologists study diseases in laboratories and in the field to determine how to prevent future outbreaks.
+Research epidemiologists study diseases in laboratories and in the field to determine how to best and most effectively prevent future outbreaks.

 Epidemiologist Salary and Future Job Outlook